yujeanshin/git-workshop-F23-S24/README.md

 Merge `answers` into main and navigate to the branches view of the repository.
 You'll see that `answers` is now marked as ***Merged*** and is now safe to delete.

+#### Exercise 3: Merge Branches and Resolve Conflicts
+There are two branches `mergeA` and `mergeB` each with markdown files labeled from 1 to 6.
+Make a pull request with `mergeA` as the ***compare*** branch and `mergeB` as the ***base*** branch.
+Upon comparing each branch, you will see that an automatic merge fails and that you will have to manually resolve conflict files.

+To resolve the conflicts flagged in the PR, merge `mergeB` into `mergeA` (i.e. `mergeA` will become the merged version of the two) by either accepting the current change, the incoming change, or both changes.
+Then, once you've resolved all conflicts and commited and push the merge to the repository, complete the PR.